 In this short post, I want to demonstrate via some charts and logical reasoning the power of purchasing rental property and creating a product.

-As you can tell from the chart, the 10-year bond yield has fallen from around 6.3% to around 2% in 2016.
 Some reasons for the fall include: the Federal Reserve lowering the Fed Funds rate, declining inflation, improved monetary efficiency, economic slack, the continued global demand for US assets, and relative stability in the US vs. other markets.
-Bond yields have actually been falling since July 1, 1981 when the 10-year yield was at 15.84%.

 Take a look at this chart I put together highlighting income streams from real estate and a product.